cthulhuology/docker-nodejs/README.md

 docker-nodejs
 =============

+WARNING: centos upstream is currently BROKEN do not attempt to rebuild this

 A simple Centos + EPEL server with nodejs v0.10.18 + coffeescript + amqp

 This container is a basic development environment for coffeescript appliances that speak AMQP to other applications.
 The build scripts are available at http://github.com/wotio/docker-nodejs